mjfrigaard/katacoda-scenarios/03-effective-storytelling/step4.md

 **Location statistics**

 - the `mean` (or average) gives us the expected value for each variable
-- the median (as `p50`) or the 'center' value for each variable (half of the values are above and half are below)
+- the median (as `p50`) or the 'center' value for each variable.
+Half of the values are above, and half are below.

 **Spread statistics**